pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-The other most common use-case is returning a reference to inner private data wrapped by a type which protects some invariant.
-A good example from the standard library is `String` which is just a wrapper around `Vec<u8>`:
+The other most common use-case is returning a reference to inner private data, wrapped by a type that protects some invariant.
+A good example from the standard library is `String`, which is just a wrapper around `Vec<u8>`:

 ```rust
 struct String {